Problem guide

 • Must be named checker.cpp or checker_legacy.cpp and added as a private attachement with the exec toggle checked.

-• By default compiles with C++11, if you use a newer C++ version, just use the relevant extension (.cpp14, .cpp17, .cpp20).
+• By default compiles with C++11 (UPDATE(April 2024): by default .cpp is now C++17), if you use a different C++ version, just use the relevant extension (.cpp14, .cpp17, .cpp20).

 • Other languages are supported for use in checkers, however strongly discouraged by the admin team.